 Island residents wishing to return must complete a Landing Form to provide your arrival details within 48 hours prior to arriving back on the Island.
 The Landing Form will request arrival details including the address at which you will be isolating on your return, as well as your contact number, and a health declaration.

 This system marks the Island moving from Level 5 of the Borders Framework to Level 4, allowing non-essential travel for Isle of Man residents.

 It is important to be aware that the restrictions on anyone entering the Island remain unchanged.
 A period of 14-day self-isolation is mandatory and this must be carefully considered before deciding to travel.
-There is also an option for Island residents to have a test on day 7 which would allow for modified isolation for days 8 to 14.

 Travel to the Island for non-residents is still restricted, and exemption certificates are only granted to essential workers who are considered critical to our national infrastructure or for the preservation of life.
 Exemptions may also be granted to UK residents who wish to enter the island for compassionate reasons.